Demdillypickles/ShoppingList/TIMELINE.md

 - [ ]  View Recipes/Materials entries (_User should be able to view stored entries_)

-  - [ ] Retreive Recipe for item by item name
+  - [ ] Retrieve Recipe for item by item name

     - [x] Create Python Function